© Picture credits to Marcel Strauss on Unsplash

 Reimagining web search as a public good is one idea to preserve democratic rights in the internet.

-The Open Search Foundation is among others one of the initiatives under the umbrella of EU sponsorship that try to think about a free open web search infrastructure as a public good.
-With a mission to help advance the technical, legal and social conditions and consequences of such an open web search infrastructure.
+The Open Search Foundation is among others one of the initiatives under the umbrella of EU sponsorship that try to think about a free open web search infrastructure as a public good, with a mission to help advance the technical, legal and socitetal conditions and consequences of such an EU open web search infrastructure.

-A recent study shows that this idea offers economic benefits as well.
-A recent study initiated by OSF together with partners, and conducted by OpenWebSearch.eu explores the potential impact of establishing a European Open Web Index (OWI), an initiative that aims to create an open, accessible, and European-focused search engine alternative.
-With significant support from the European Union, the study highlights the project’s macroeconomic and societal benefits and how it could positively reshape European digital sovereignty and market competition.
+Now we can show that this idea offers economic benefits as well.
+A recent study initiated by OSF together with partners, and conducted by OpenWebSearch.eu explores the potential impact of establishing a European Open Web Index (OWI), an initiative that aims to create an open, accessible, and European-focused search engine alternative, with significant support from the European Union.
+The study highlights the project’s macroeconomic and societal benefits and how it could positively reshape European digital sovereignty and market competition.
 The summary of the study results in a nutshell:

 • The economic impact.
 The key insight from the study is that the OWI has the potential to return over €4.5 billion in net benefits within a decade, with a return on investment expected by the fourth year.
 This includes both direct economic benefits, such as cost savings for businesses using the open infrastructure, and indirect benefits from fostering innovation, improving competitiveness, and supporting digital autonomy across Europe.
 Unlike the current search market, where a few global players dominate with a central model, the OWI would decentralize control over search, allowing businesses, startups, and governments to build customized search applications on an independent, open index.